 In order to properly identify the root cause of reported issues and resolve product defects, it is necessary to reproduce issues in an uncustomized environment.
 An uncustomized environment should not include customizations such as those listed above, but can include the instance-specific configurations such as portal properties, patching information or GUI settings necessary to reproduce a reported issue.
 For more information please see the Issue Reproduction and Diagnostic Workflow policies.

-If an issue in the product code inhibits your development, then our support engineers will provide assistance in resolving that Liferay product defect.
+If an issue in the product code inhibits your development, then our support engineers will provide assistance in order to verify any Liferay product defect.
 When reporting the issue, please provide clear information on the specific API.
 This includes its expected and actual results, and a simple application or script that demonstrates the issue (if available).

-Liferay will resolve issues according to the intended functionality of the product.
+Liferay seeks to resolve issues according to the intended functionality of the product.
 You may need to change any custom development that leverages unintended functionality.

-If intended functionality is reported as an API issue, Liferay Support will explain the functionality using the existing code of the product, offer supporting documentation or a simple example.
+If intended functionality is reported as an API issue, Subscription Services will explain the functionality using the existing code of the product, offer supporting documentation or a simple example.
 With API issues the intended functionality is not only defined in the official Admin Guide but in the javadocs and the JSON webservice listings.
 Please see the Liferay API Documentation knowledge base article for more information.

 Contact your Account Executive or Customer Experience Manager to discuss options for getting assistance with your custom development.

 Product defect resolutions such as patching will change the product code.
 If, by changing this code, custom development is adversely affected, then it is the responsibility of the customer to resolve the issue by adjusting the custom code.
-Liferay Support will assist in providing documentation concerning the product code changed as a result of installing a specific patch.
+Subscription Services will assist in providing documentation concerning the product code changed as a result of installing a specific patch.